 - Dates you’ve worked

-What employers want to see is if you’re familiar with the working environment you’re going to be working in.
-Do you also have the skills that it takes?
-What have you done that supports those claims?
+What employers want to see is if you’re familiar with the working environment that you’ll be operating in.

-Identify which format you're going to use
+Identify which resume format you're going to use

 - Chronological resume format

 - Combination/hybrid resume